nodejs/node/doc/guides/contributing/pull-requests.md

 > vcbuild test
 ```

-(This code might take more than an hour to execute on a PC, want to run a part
+Running all tests takes a long time (typically an hour or more).
+To run a subset of the
-of tests quickly or for more details see the [running tests][] section of
+test suite, see the [running tests][] section of the Building guide.
-Building guide.)

 ### Step 7: Push